API Getting Started¶

 Getting Started Steps - API URL from DAV

-Steps 1: Submit a successful single point or regional request in the DAV.
+Step 1: Submit a successful single point or regional request in the DAV.
 A new pane should appear at the bottom of the screen.

-Steps 3: Paste the text from your clipboard to a notepad.
+Step 3: Paste the text from your clipboard to a notepad.
 Replace the user value with the name of your service.

 Now that you have the API URL, you can edit it by hand following the guidance in POWER API and use it in your applications as you wish.